inclusive-design/financial-inclusion/src/collections/chapters/en/narrative-1-accessing-funds-for-unhoused-people-with-disabilities.md

 ---
 uuid: 580d820d-8998-4de6-91ec-a81e60dacc89
-title: 'Narrative 1: Accessing funds for unhoused people with disabilities'
+title: 'Narrative 1: **Accessing funds for unhoused people** with disabilities'
 shortTitle: Narrative 1
 nav: true
 type: narrative
 order: 5
 parent: 85dafcfd-1302-4ed5-8f67-0c43a05e639a
----
+backgroundImage: /assets/uploads/narrative-1.jpg
+introduction: |-
   ### The research

   235,000 people in Canada experience homelessness each year. _(Dionne et. al., 2023)_

   1 in 10 Canadians have experienced hidden homelessness, which means staying in temporary accommodations—like couch surfing, staying with friends or family, or sleeping in cars. _(Ali, 2018)_

   Having two or more disabilities is strongly correlated with hidden homelessness. _(Ali, 2018)_

   Canadians who use antidepressants and other similar medication were two times more likely to experience hidden homelessness. _(Ali, 2018)_

   People who are unhoused have money—they just can’t access it due to barriers with their financial institution. _(Hung et al., 2024)_
+---
 ### James, 21

 _Edmonton, Alberta_